maureen-james/Akan-names/README.md

 0 < Month >= 12
 Gender Male or Female.

 True value is output.
-Output example: You were born on Sunday and Your akan name is Kwasi! &nbsp If your gender is Male.
+Output example:Your akan name is Yaa If your gender is Male and youre born on Thursday.
 True value is output.
-Output example: You were born on Sunday and Your akan name is Akosua! &nbsp If your gender is female.
+Output example:Your akan name is Yaw If your gender is female and youre born on Thursday.
-Example

-century input -- 20
-year input -- 19
-month input -- 7
-date input -- 14
-gender -- male selected, Expected output is You were born on Sunday and Your akan name is Kwasi!
 ##### Known Bugs
 Some output are not as accurate as expected..
 # Installation